Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Bio_GyorgyKurtag.jpg" width="320" style="float:left" hspace="10">
 ####György Kurtag Jr
-Arts&Sciences Coordinator in SCRIME at Université de Bordeaux, György KURTAG Jr is Composer, Performer.
-Researcher in innovative teaching methods of digital musical instruments.
-Fascinated by the musical behavior, the motivation of his works is inspired by the Collective Intelligence theory.
-His research include both analysis and capture of performer’s new musical gestures.
-He is taking part in developing the Méta-Mallette (Puce-Muse - Paris), the Continuator Project (Sony C.S.L - Paris), Dolabip (SCRIME-Bordeaux), Midi controller for Guitar by Shadow (Germany).<br>
+Gyorgy KURTAG Jr is a composer, performer and researcher specialized in the design of innovative methods for teaching digital instruments.
+Fascinated by the study of musical behavior(s), his work relies principally on the Collective Intelligence Theory.
+His research works notably include the capture and analysis of musical gestures. <br>
+He also co-developed the Méta-Mallette (Puce-Muse-Paris), the Continuator Project (Sony C.S.L-Paris), Dolabip (SCRIME-Bordeaux), Midi controller for Guitar by Shadow, (Germany).
+Nowadays, he is the main Arts&Sciences Coordinator of the SCRIME studio, at the University of Bordeaux.<br>
-In the 1980s, he followed his mentor, Peter Eötvös to IRCAM (Paris), where he has collaborated with some of the most influential American researchers-composers in the computer music such as John Chowning, Tod Machover, George E. Lewis and David Wessel.<br>
+In the 1980s, Gyorgy KURTAG Jr  collaborated with some of the most influential American researchers-composers in the computer music such as John Chowning, Tod Machover, George E. Lewis and David Wessel at IRCAM, the wold renowned musical research institute of Paris.<br>
 All these expériences inspired him to create his own musical and digital universe.
 <br>
 [www.dailymotion.com/video/x1vrmwd](http://www.dailymotion.com/video/x1vrmwd) / [www.youtube.com/watch?v=MJ8Z5skovLw](https://www.youtube.com/watch?v=MJ8Z5skovLw) / [www.youtube.com/watch?v=M3Tr8mSDYl8](https://www.youtube.com/watch?v=M3Tr8mSDYl8)
 ---

 <img src="../images/Bio_SteveLehman.jpeg" width="320" style="float:left" hspace="10">